hitaloalvess/hitaloalvess/README.md

 <h3>Hi <img src="https://raw.githubusercontent.com/kaueMarques/kaueMarques/master/hi.gif" width="30px">, I'm Hitalo Rodrigo Alves!</h3>

-- Desenvolvedor Front End em desenvolvimento
+- 🚀 Front End Developer in development

-- Focado atualmente em melhorar minhas habilidades no ecossistema Javascript
+- 🌱 Currently focused on improving my skills in the Javascript ecosystem

-- Em uma busca constante por evolução e aperfeiçoamento como dev
+- 🔭 In a constant search for evolution and improvement as a dev

 ## 🚀💻 Technologies & Tools